-Simple steps to understanding and counter depression during COVID-19
+Simple steps to understanding and countering depression during COVID-19

 The COVID-19 pandemic has brought many changes to how we live daily life.
 Social distancing, wearing masks, quarantine, and isolation can overwhelm and cause feelings of insecurity, confusion, hopelessness, anxiety and, ultimately, depression.